holunda-io/c7/docs/user-guide/camunda-bpm-data/examples-kotlin.md

 ### Define nonNull variable

 **IMPORTANT:** Since 1.5.0 all predefined variable types are nullable by default.
-(For more information, see  here: [Github Issue](https://github.com/holunda-io/camunda-bpm-data/issues/394))
+(For more information, see  here: [GitHub Issue](https://github.com/holunda-io/camunda-bpm-data/issues/394))
 If you want to define a variable to be non-null-able, please call nonNull on variable factory as shown in the example below.

 ``` kotlin